 Policy statement

 This policy is applicable to all volunteers and employees.
-This policy supersedes all other Volunteering policies and agreements across the College.
-RCOG employees should note their responsibilities during the process of recruitment as detailed below.
+It supersedes all other volunteering policies and agreements across the College.

 Purpose

-The purpose of this policy is to outline how the RCOG is committed to supporting volunteers and adopting best practice in volunteer management, as well as volunteer expectations.
-It supports managers in adopting a policy of fair and equal treatment that safeguards the interests of volunteers and the RCOG.
-Volunteers are recognised as adding value, support and diversity to the work of the RCOG.
+The purpose of this policy is to outline the RCOG’s commitment to supporting volunteers and adopting best practice in volunteer management, as well as in managing volunteer expectations.
+It supports managers to adopt a policy of fair and equal treatment that safeguards the interests of volunteers and the RCOG.

-The RCOG’s areas of activity depend on many different types of volunteers, including members (Fellows, Members, Trainees, Associates and Affiliates) who give their time freely.
-Specific contributions include Officers, Examiners, Council members, event speakers, media spokespeople, support to global health programmes and committee membership.
+The RCOG’s areas of activity depend on many different types of volunteers, including members (Fellows, Members, Trainees, Associates and Affiliates), who give their time freely.
+Specific contributions include Trustees, Officers, examiners, Council, Board and committee members, event speakers, media spokespeople, and those that provide support to global health programmes.

 Other voluntary activity includes support to College activity by non-members who provide specialist advice, lived experience and other support to our work.

-Volunteers include people who have an active interest in the work of the RCOG, people with lived experience as O&G service users, Fellows, Members, trustees and associated professionals who wish to support and promote our activities and services.
-Volunteers support particular projects or activities and also support with ad hoc routine work
+Volunteers include people who have an active interest in the work of the RCOG, people with lived experience such as O&G service users, Fellows, Members, trustees and associated professionals who wish to support and promote our activities and services.
+Volunteers serve on College Boards and Committees, support particular projects or activities, and also support with ad hoc routine work.

-Volunteers add value to the College and are not seen as a cost cutting replacement for existing staff.
-They are a valued part of the team, supporting the diversity of ideas, bringing new skills and experience.
-Volunteers support adhoc work as well as direct support to particular projects or activities.
+Volunteers add value to the College and their time and expertise should be respected.
+They are a valued part of the team, supporting the diversity of ideas, and bringing new skills and experience to the delivery of the College’s strategy.

 The definition of volunteer does not include anyone who is undertaking a role as a paid intern, in an honorary contract or where a secondment agreement is in place, for example with a partner NHS Trust or Health Board.